Louis Wirth

 Louis Wirth (August 28, 1897 – May 3, 1952) was an American sociologist and member of the Chicago school of sociology.
 His interests included city life, minority group behavior, and mass media, and he is recognised as one of the leading urban sociologists.
+He spent most of his academic career at the University of Chicago.

 He was the first president of the International Sociological Association (1949–1952) and the 37th president of the American Sociological Association (1947).

-Life
+Early life

 Louis Wirth was born in the small village of Gemünden in the Hunsrück, Germany.
 He was one of seven children born to Rosalie Lorig (1868–1948, from Butzweiler/Eifel) and Joseph Wirth.
 Gemünden was a pastoral community, and Joseph Wirth earned a living as a cattle dealer.
 The family was Jewish and both of his parents were religiously active.

-Louis left Gemünden to live with his older sister at his uncle's home in Omaha, Nebraska in 1911.
-Soon after arriving in the United States, Louis met and married Mary Bolton.
-The couple had two daughters, Elizabeth (Marvick) and Alice (Gray).
+Wirth migrated in 1911 at the age of 14 to the United States where he lived with his older sister at his uncle's home in Omaha, Nebraska in 1911.
+Wirth completed high school in Omaha.
+He was a social worker with the Bureau of Personal Service in Chicago before entering academia.
+He earned a Ph.B. degree in 1919, M.A. degree in 1925, and Ph.D. degree in 1926, all from the University of Chicago.
+He was influenced by Robert E. Park.

 Research

-Wirth studied in the United States and became a leading figure in Chicago School Sociology.
+He was a part of Chicago School of Sociology.
+After completing his PhD at the University of Chicago, he was on the staff at the university.
+He was appointed at Tulane University over the period 1928–1929, but returned to University of Chicago after that.
+He became assistant professor at the University of Chicago in 1931, associate professor in 1932 and full professor in 1940.

 His interests included city life, minority group behaviour and mass media and he is recognised as one of the leading urban sociologists.
 Wirth's major contribution to social theory of urban space was a classic essay Urbanism as a Way of Life, published in the American Journal of Sociology in 1938.
 In this essay Wirth used Weber's notion of the ideal type, seeing the urban and the rural as constituting two distinct types of community at opposite ends of a continuum.

 His research was mostly concerned with how Jewish immigrants adjusted to life in urban America, as well as the distinct social processes of city life.
 Wirth was a supporter of applied sociology, and believed in taking the knowledge offered by his discipline and using it to solve real social problems.